cocrafts/gasilon/README.md

 ## How it works?

 Gasilon uses a technique called `relayer`, we have some references from [`Solana-labs/Octane`](https://github.com/solana-labs/octane) project.
+With some improvements:
+- Use external price API call to market to get exchange fee
+- Make validation step more flexible with supporting both `create account` and `transfer token`
+- Calculate total fee including `rent fee` and `transaction fee` to make a swap instruction (fee paying)

 Here is about `Gasilon` flow: